LoopKit/loopdocs/docs/browser/other-apps.md

     * Do you have more than one Looper, so you are using LoopFollow_Second or LoopFollow_Third?
     * The 3 LoopFollow repositories enable you to customize the name shown on your phone

-    In your *GitHub* repository, find the file named: `LoopFollowDisplayNameConfig.xcconfig`
+    After you `fork` your *LoopFollow* repository, find the file named: `LoopFollowDisplayNameConfig.xcconfig`

     * Open it in your browser
     * Follow the directions to change `display_name`